Magazine features editor

 - Most work is office based, although networking, particularly at industry events, can be an important part of the job.

-- There are opportunities throughout the UK, but most are concentrated in London and the South East.
-Many of the larger national magazines are based in London.
+- There are opportunities throughout the UK, but many are concentrated in London and the South East.
+Many of the larger national magazines are based in London, although there are some opportunities for home working.

-- Overseas travel is not common, but you may travel abroad for research and networking events.
+- Travel opportunities vary between employers, but you may be expected to attend industry events, press trips and social events.
+Overseas travel is not common, but you may travel abroad for research and networking events.
 This is more common for publications that rely on information from overseas, such as international business or travel magazines.

 Qualifications